 Map of marine pollution incidents by fisheries observer.
 Resolution 1 degree grid.
 Resource Map developed by MACBIO for bioregions workshop in Feb 2018.

-Map showing reefs at risk in Solomon Islands EEZ.
-Map developed as resource by MACBIO for the bioregions workshop in Feb 2018.
+Map showing the location of submarine cables traversing Solomon Islands EEZ.
+The map was developed by MACBIO as resource for the bioregions workshop in Feb 2018.